 Bake Home-Made Fall Goodies

 Pumpkin pies, candied apples, Halloween cookies -the possibilities for fall treats are endless!
-Spend some time learning how to make some fall favorites this year, whether it be as simple as roll-out cookies or complex as home-made pumpkin pie.
+Spend some time learning how to make some fall favorites this year, whether it be as simple as roll-out cookies or complex as homemade pumpkin pie.
 You may create a kitchen disaster, but you may also learn that you’re better at baking than you thought!

 Host a Halloween Movie Marathon

 Halloween movies are the best!
 Whether you want some good ole nostalgic fun with movies like Hocus Pocus, or want a traditional Halloween thrill, your local streaming service has you covered!
 Log in and scroll through their haunted Halloween offerings, and find movies the entire family can enjoy.
+This is a great activity for the colder winter months as well!

 Root for your Favorite Football Team